Final approach: Approach slope

-An approach slope is the path that an airplane follows on its final approach to land on a runway.
+An approach slope is the path that an aircraft follows on its final approach to land on a runway.
 It is ideally a gentle downward slope.
 A commonly used approach slope is 3° from the horizontal.
 However, some airports have a steeper approach slope because of topography, buildings, or other considerations.
 London City Airport, for example, has a 5.5° approach slope; only aircraft that can maintain such an approach slope are allowed to use the airport.
 In the United Kingdom, any approach of 4.5° or greater is defined as steep and requires special approval.
 Steeper approaches require a longer landing distance, which reduces runway throughput at busy airports, and requires longer taxi distances.
 Airports such as Heathrow and London Luton are trialling slightly steeper approaches (3.2°) to reduce noise, by keeping the aircraft higher for longer and reducing engine power required during descent.

+United States TERPS (Terminal Instrument Procedures) specifies maximum glidepath angles/vertical descent angles for each aircraft approach category.

 The term glide slope is sometimes used to mean approach slope, although in precise usage the glide slope is the vertical guidance element of the instrument landing system.